Currier Museum of Art

 Volunteers assist staff with a variety of tasks, including leading tours, supporting educational programs, performing administrative tasks, conducting curatorial research, and helping in the library, shop and café.

 The museum trains volunteers to lead public tours.
-Docents facilitate looking and interactive discussions in the collection, special exhibitions, the Frank Lloyd Wright houses and special programs.
+Docents facilitate interactive discussions in the collection, special exhibitions, the Frank Lloyd Wright houses and special programs.

 Board Officers / Board Members